Lechlade and the Thames

 With both the River Coln and the River Leach flowing into the River Thames hereabouts, it is no surprise that there are a number of bridges on this walk.
 Beneath the bridges, crowds of river pleasure craft have replaced the trading vessels of the past while, above, the bridges continue their function, bearing modern-day road traffic.
 Near the start, the walk crosses Ha’penny Bridge, a late 18th-century toll bridge.
 The toll house still stands.

 St John’s Bridge, the last bridge before Ha’penny Bridge on the walk back to Lechlade, dates from the 14th century and takes its name from a former priory nearby.
 This, like Ha’penny Bridge, was also a toll crossing.
-The road was turnpiked in 1725 and the bridge was rebuilt about 1830.
-Nearby St John’s Lock includes the statue of Father Thames.
+Nearby St John’s Lock includes the statue of ‘Father Thames’.
 It was built for the Great Exhibition of 1851, and moved here from its original site at Thames Head near Cirencester.

 Walk directions

-From the car park in Lechlade go south to the Market Square, then walk west along the High Street, and then left along Thames Street.
+From the car park in Lechlade go south to the Market Place, then walk west along the High Street, and then left along Thames Street.
 Cross Ha’penny Bridge and on the far side drop down some steps on the right to the riverbank.
 Walk ahead, with the river to your right, for just over 0.5 miles (800m).
 After passing a bridge across the Thames, draw level with an old roundhouse among the trees on the far bank.

 Here the River Coln joins the Thames, alongside the now silted-up Thames and Severn Canal.
 Continue along the riverbank, cross a footbridge over a stream, and head across the field to find a kissing gate to the left of Inglesham House.
 The walk continues by turning left along the lane, but to visit Inglesham Church turn right.
 This charming medieval building, much admired by William Morris, contains an exceptionally beautiful 13th-century stone carving of a Madonna and Child.